DreamingRaven/nemesyst/README.md

-\* please note: this is a potential security concern if this file is edited to include malicious code, please make sure that all files in this project have minimum write premissions on you're system so that they can not be used as such.
+\* please note: this is a potential security concern if this file is edited to include malicious code, please make sure that all files in this project have minimum write permissions on you're system so that they can not be used as such.
-Pleae also ensure that you do not execute Nemesyst with administrator permissions as it is uneccessary and potentially harmfull if these files have been maliciously tampered as with any code base.
+Please also ensure that you do not execute Nemesyst with administrator permissions as it is unnecessary and potentially harmful if these files have been maliciously tampered as with any code base.

 #### Formatting